 Anaheim is a popular summertime destination for families west of the Mississippi River.
 Like the other kid-friendly spots on this list, Anaheim has excellent family-friendly RV campgrounds including Anaheim RV Park and Anaheim Harbor RV Park.
 As a bonus, both are very close or offer shuttles to nearby destinations.

 Area attractions include Disney Land, Disney’s California Adventure Park, and Universal Studios Hollywood.
 And don’t forget, Anaheim is relatively close to Hollywood and all its sights and sounds.

 Gulf Shores, Alabama is a great summer RV destination due to its low rates, attractions, and proximity to the beach.
 You should know that Gulf Shores is a substantial tourist area, so there are plenty of places to park your ride.
 A popular choice is Gulf State Park with more than 400 outfitted RV pads.
 If you prefer privately-owned RV parks, consider Sugar Sands RV Resort with its full hookups and close-to-beach amenities.

 As a bonus, the Gulf Coast is much warmer than the Atlantic and the Pacific Ocean, and swells hitting shore aren’t usually larger than a few inches.
-Where there’s a beach, they’re other popular attractions,.
-Gulf Shores is also home to the Alabama Gulf Coast Zoo, Waterville USA, and has minature golf, bungee-jumping, go-kart tracks, and other attractions scattered around town.
+Where there’s a beach, they’re other popular attractions.
+Gulf Shores is also home to the Alabama Gulf Coast Zoo, Waterville USA, and has miniature golf, bungee-jumping, go-kart tracks, and other attractions scattered around town.

 Walt Disney World

-Although we have visited the Magic Kingdom well over a dozen times over the years, it was out first time there without kids or grandkids.
+Although we have visited the Magic Kingdom well over a dozen times over the years, it was our first time there without kids or grandkids.

 And we had a ball… as the video shows.